CosmosOS/Cosmos/Docs/articles/Kernel/VFS.md

 ## Read all text from a specific file

-Now we will read a specific file from a given path.
+Now, we will read a specific file from a given path.
 As usual, we'll do it in a try catch block.

 ```C#